Dental visits while you are Pregnant

 Good Nutrition Is Important for Mother and Baby

 Maintaining good nutrition during pregnancy is important for the health of both mother and baby.
 Your baby’s teeth begin to develop during the second trimester of pregnancy.
-Be sure to get plenty of nutrients (calcium, protein, phosphorous, Vitamins A, C and D) from foods and prenatal vitamins that your physician may recommend.
+Be sure to get plenty of nutrients (calcium, protein, phosphorous, Vitamins A, C and D) from foods and prenatal vitamins that your doctor may recommend.

 Calcium and Your Teeth

 The calcium your baby needs is provided by what you eat, not by your teeth.
 It is a myth that calcium from your teeth will be lost during pregnancy.
-If you do not take in enough calcium, your body will use calcium stored in your bones — not from your teeth — to help your baby grow, so be sure to eat a healthy and nutritious diet.
+If you do not take in enough calcium, your body will use calcium stored in your bones, not from your teeth, to help your baby grow, so be sure to eat a healthy and nutritious diet.

 After Your Baby Arrives

-Did you know that babies who nap or sleep at night with a bottle containing anything but plain water can develop baby bottle tooth decay?
+Did you know that babies who nap or sleep at night with a bottle containing anything, but plain water can develop baby bottle tooth decay?
 This happens when sugary liquids pool around an infant’s or toddler’s teeth and gums for long periods.
 Even liquids that are good for the baby, such as milk, formula, breast milk and fruit juices contain natural sugars that can promote decay.
 Resist the temptation to allow your baby to fall asleep with a bottle containing a sweet or sugary liquid.

 Caring for Your Baby’s Teeth

 Starting at birth, clean your baby’s gums with a damp, soft cloth or gauze pad after each feeding.
 Begin brushing your baby’s teeth with a small soft toothbrush as soon as the first tooth erupts, usually around six months.
 Continue cleaning gums in the toothless areas.
 Your child should have their first visit to the dentist around the time of their first birthday.
-Pregnancy is a great time to renew and establish or re-establish good oral health habits.
-Your oral health does matter during your pregnancy — not only to you but also to your baby.
-Choose to make a healthy difference in your life and that of your baby by taking care of your oral health during pregnancy.

 Dental Health Habits